What is Roxicodone?

 - Your reaction to the initial treatment

-Do not go for a sudden stop on using Roxicodone.
+Do not go for suddenly stop using Roxicodone.
 Consult the doctor before tapering your dose.

 What to avoid while using Roxicodone?